Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

 \subsection{Associativity of SqPO rewriting with conditions}

-Based upon the developments presented thus far and on the central result of~\cite{nbSqPO2019} (the associativity theorem for SqPO rewriting without rules), we may now state another key result of this paper.
-Due to the structural similarities between the structure of the associativity proof in the DPO- and SqPO-type cases for rules without application conditions, the following statement is almost verbatim equivalent to the corresponding DPO-type statement.
+Based upon the developments presented thus far and on the central result of~\cite{nbSqPO2019} (the associativity theorem for SqPO rewriting without rules), we may now state another original contribution of this paper.
+Due to the structural similarities between the strategies of the associativity proof in the DPO- and SqPO-type cases for rules without application conditions, the following statement is almost verbatim equivalent to the corresponding DPO-type statement.
+More precisely, in both cases, the part of the proof needed on top of the case without conditions consists of a ``diagram chase'' involving the $\Shift$ and $\Trans$ constructions and their properties.

-Note that in~\cite{nbSqPO2019} the assumption was made that $\bfC$ is an \emph{adhesive} category, which amounts to a stronger assumption than Assumption~\ref{as:SqPO}, since~\cite{Braatz:2010aa} an $\cM$-adhesive category is adhesive if $\cM$ coincides with the class of \emph{all} monomorphisms.
-While we suspect that Assumption~\ref{as:SqPO} may in fact be sufficient and that a variant of the proof of the theorem stated below should be constructible under this weaker assumption, in fact all known examples of categories satisfying Assumption~\ref{as:SqPO} coincide with \emph{adhesive} categories, however we postpone a possible generalization to non-adhesive categories to future work.

-\begin{theorem}[SqPO-type Associativity Theorem] Let $\bfC$ be an \textbf{adhesive} category satisfying Assumption~\ref{as:SqPO}.
+\begin{theorem}[SqPO-type Associativity Theorem] Let $\bfC$ be an $\cM$-adhesive category satisfying Assumption~\ref{as:SqPO}.
 Let $R_j\equiv(r_j,\ac{c}_{I_j})\in \LinAc{\bfC}$ ($j=1,2,3$) be three linear rules with application conditions.
-Then there exists a \emph{bijection} between the pairs of admissible matches $M_A$ and $M_B$ defined as
+Then there exists a \emph{bijection} between the sets of pairs of admissible matches $M_A$ and $M_B$ defined as

 with $R_{i,j}\eqdef(\sqComp{r_i}{\mu_{ij}}{r_j},\ac{c}_{I_{ij}})$ (and $\ac{c}_{I_{ij}}$ defined as in~\eqref{eq:acIcomp}) such that